 - Make-Up Gain

-Since you’ve done that, I will explain what each does, one by one.
+Since you’ve done that, we’ll take a look at what each does, one by one.

 1 – Threshold